rsattar/Voucher/README.md

 * Encryption?
 Currently Voucher *does not* encrypt any data between the server and the client, so I suppose if someone wanted your credentials (See **Recommendations** section above), they could have a packet sniffer on your local network and access your credentials.

 * Make Voucher Server work on `OS X`, and even `tvOS`!
 Would probably just need new framework targets, and additional test apps.

+## Further Reading
+Check out Benny Wong's post on why Apple TV sign in sucks.
+He also has a demo project, which you should check out!

 ## Requirements